onyxcollc/SanFrancisco_Real_Estate_Investment/README.md

 To complete this task, you would first need to create an environment with all the proper imports.

 Make sure if there are any updates needed, you should do so.

+Keep in mind the data used was from 2010-2016 "sfo_neighborhoods_census_data.csv" & "neighborhoods_coordinates.csv".

 ```
 import os